Through the Blue

 1. Snorkel – Mediterranean seas don’t teem with colourful marine life like in the tropics, but you’ll still spot fishes swimming around your feet through its exceptionally clear waters.
 Head to rocky bits of shore where they tend to gather.

 2. Frisbee (Ages 3+) – flying rings are easier than discs for little hands to catch.
 These Activ Life rings are super light, have great lift, and are easy to use.
-Some are also made out of soft polymer so you’re less nervous about hitting your toddler in the face on a throw.
+Some are also made out of soft polymer so you’re less nervous about smacking your toddler in the face on a throw.

 4. Inflatable ball – for beach volleyball, soccer, catch, a ball balance on ice cream cone race…